tobek/headsoak/notes.md

 - right now nuts automatically resort. like if you're sorting by latest modified and you start editing then unfocus, or by # of tags and you modify or add/remove tags, it jumps up. change? how? only $apply when you reselect sorting? could be annoying
 - right now nuts only save on unfocus. that okay? if not, they will jump up when sorting by modified, would need to be fixed

+## info site

+https://nutmeg.io has app.
+All stuff served over https AWS.

+- option 1: https://nutmeg.io also has about/info page in the same index.html.
+In order to keep SEO juice with nutmeg.io domain, all images will have to be served over https directly from EC2.
+- option 2:
+  - a: Separate page http://nutmeg.io/about (or /info or /whatever) which can have dynamic content from EC2, and has insecure static content delivered from S3 via http://static.nutmeg.io
+  - b: http://about.nutmeg.io is an entire static site served over s3

+What's important is that for a first-time visitor to nutmeg.io it's incredibly easy to both log in and see info

+Also, presumably want to redirect http://nutmeg.io to https://nutmeg.io.
+Is an exception possible for option 2a?
+Probably.

 ### cloud storage